Testing For Iodine Sufficiency In The Body

 Within the past couple years, I have attempted to have blood iodine levels measured three times for myself; they were actually only measured twice however.
 A little background on me….I have a history of poor thyroid function going back decades, and in recent years was told by a naturopath that according to her guidelines I qualified for a diagnosis of Hashimoto’s hypothyroidism.

-The first blood iodine measurement I obtained was when I was having some fairly severe low-thyroid symptoms; the test revealed a value of 45.9 mcg/L. At that time my TSH was 3.82.
-The normal range for TSH for this lab is 0.45 – 4.50 (the units are “micro international units per milliliter”).
-Thus a reading of 3.82 is toward the upper end of the acceptable range, and I would argue, for many people, anything over about 1.5 is an indication of a need to check whether there might be a problem.
+The first blood iodine measurement I obtained was when I was having some fairly severe low-thyroid symptoms.
+The test revealed a value of 45.9 mcg/L. The reference range for this lab was 40 – 92 mcg/L (micro international units per milliliter).
+At that time my TSH was 3.82.
+The normal range for TSH for this lab is 0.45 – 4.50.
+Clearly, a TSH reading of 3.82 is toward the upper end of the acceptable range.
+According to many naturopaths and natural health experts, anytime a person has a TSH level over about 1.5 is an indication of a need to check whether there might be a problem.

 The third time I tried to get this test done, I never received results because the sample was either lost or damaged according to the lab.
 My TSH at that point was 0.98.